MaciejBascik/React-to-do/README.md

+# Simple react To Do App created by Maciej Baścik

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.